raza-m01/Dev-info/README.md

-# DevInsight - GitHub Profile Viewer
+# DevDetective - GitHub Profile Viewer

 DevInsight is a web application that allows users to enter a GitHub username and view detailed information about the corresponding GitHub account.
 The application fetches data from the GitHub API and presents it in a user-friendly interface.